 Monetary Authority of Singapore (MAS) to Issue 5 Digital Bank License This Year

-By June 2020, MAS will need to make a decision on which parties will they award the five digital bank licenses to.
+MAS will be looking to make a decision on which parties will they award the five digital bank licenses to.

 The five digital bank licenses can be broken down into